 Biological Invasions

-The influx of non-native species into native ecosystems is one of the principle threats to biodiversity worldwide.
+The influx of non-native species into native ecosystems is one of the principal threats to biodiversity worldwide.
 Our research explores the influence of trade and commerce on the rate at which non-native species establish.
-Using Management models and data synthesis methods, we also explore the establishment and impact of invasive species.
+Using computational models and data synthesis methods, we also explore the establishment and impact of invasive species.

 climate change and biodiversity